yakout/yakout.github.io/_posts/2026-01-17-security-from-exe-to-md.md

 ### 2. Backups and Limits

 * **Always have Backups:** An agent could accidentally (or on purpose) delete your work.
 Keep offline backups of your important data.
-* **Give Less Info:** Do not give the agent access to your whole home folder.
+* **Give Less Info (Least Privilege):** Do not give the agent access to your whole home folder.
 Only give it the few files it needs for the current task.
 * **Verify Everything:** If something looks odd, check it.
 Use tools to see if an image or voice was made by AI.

 ## Conclusion